jediswaplabs/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 Token Name (from contract):
 Token Decimals (from contract):
 Token Symbol (from contract):
-Uniswap V2 Pair Address of Token:
+JediSwap Pair Address of Token (if any):

-Link to the official homepage of token:
+Link to the official homepage of token (if any):
-Link to CoinMarketCap or CoinGecko page of token:
+Link to CoinMarketCap or CoinGecko page of token (if any):